 I looked from side to side and then, “Donovan.
 It’s Donovan, remember Margaret?”

-“It’s hard to say with all the trees gone, but you know, I think it’s possible … and I think it’s also possible that ghastly looking stream could be the Blackwater River.”
+“It’s hard to say with all the trees gone, but you know, I think it’s possible.
+And I think it’s also possible that ghastly looking stream could be the Blackwater River.”

-At first the day was clear and cloudless, but as we came in low over the city, the fast moving squall line took us completely by surprise.
+At first the day was clear and cloudless, but as we came in low over the city, a fast moving squall line took us by surprise.
 The violent thunderstorms appeared out of nowhere.
 The Constantina remained high above the clouds, with enough altitude to avoid the weather, but in the smaller ships we were already doomed.

-“Thunderstorms have become more severe since the Hydrogen War,” said Blacklock, “this doesn’t look good at all.”
+“Thunderstorms have become more severe since the Hydrogen War,” said Blacklock.
+“This doesn’t look good at all.”

-“What do we do?” said Moonblade, “Try to ride it out?”
+“What do we do?” said Moonblade.
+“Try to ride it out?”

-“No, get us out of here – head for the upper atmosphere.
+“No, get us out of here.
+Head for the upper atmosphere.
 Out running the storm is our only chance.”